Hong Kong (2005)

 Solicitor Queensland [2002-2004]

-His regulatory and compliance practice has seen him advising the Hong Kong Government through to SME operators and listed companies on legislative change, business establishment plus major acquisitions and takeovers.
-His knowledge in respect of immigration law, Inland Revenue regulation, the Municipal Services and Administrative Appeals Boards and the plethora of Government and statutory regulation in the HKSAR, sees him frequently consulted before a single step is taken to open a business or to acquire one.
+As a trial, appellate and judicial review advocate his regulatory and compliance practice has seen him advising the Hong Kong Government, SME operators and listed companies on legislative change, business establishment, acquisitions and sales.
+His knowledge of immigration law, Inland Revenue regulation, the Municipal Services and Administrative Appeals Board reviews plus the plethora of Government and statutory regulations in the HKSAR; sees him consulted by businesses in (or entering) Hong Kong before a single step is taken to open a business or acquire one.

-His advocacy practice in the courts, tribunals and administrative appeals boards of Hong Kong is well known and he travels extensively for clients not only within Asia Pacific but also Europe having appeared in the courts of the Netherlands and Switzerland concerning banking and tax matters plus in America concerning evidence gathering.
+His defence at trial, advocacy in the courts, tribunals and administrative appeals boards of Hong Kong is well known and he travels extensively advising clients not only within Asia Pacific.
+Adrian has acted in Europe and the USA having appeared in the courts of the Netherlands and Switzerland concerning Anti-Money Laundering and tax matters and in the Uninted States of America on evidence gathering and depositions related to criminal trial; including murder.

-He has spoken publicly as an advocate in diverse forums including the Legislative Council of Hong Kong, the Ambassadors Round Table on IPR in China, APEC-ASEAN+3 in Tokyo, seminars in Shanghai, Zhejiang and at sessions of the NCAC in Beijing on Internet Regulation.
+He has spoken publicly as an advocate in diverse forums including the Legislative Council of Hong Kong, the Ambassadors Round Table on IPR in China, APEC-ASEAN+3 in Tokyo, and seminars in Shanghai, Zhejiang and sessions of the NCAC in Beijing in the early days of Internet Regulation.

-His representation of Nancy Kissel and other defendants in selected complex criminal matters is well known together with multiple successful Judicial Reviews in respect of the actions of the Director of Health and other HKSAR statutory bodies.
-He has also acted in a number of death inquires in respect of workplace deaths and accidents together with consumer product litigation and the representation of professionals including stockbrokers, corporate directors and medical practitioners.
+His representation of Nancy Kissel and other defendants in selected complex criminal matters is well known together with multiple successful Judicial Reviews and appeals in respect of the actions of the HKSAR statutory bodies.
+He has acted in a number of death inquiries pertaining to workplace deaths and accidents, consumer product litigation and represented professionals including stockbrokers, corporate directors and medical practitioners; he has also held appointments as an Examiner of the High Court and a Non-Executive Director.

 HCAL 58/2008 & 16/2008